Panzer Grenadier series: Battle of the Bulge

-Battle of the Bulge covers the battle of the same name.
+Covers the Battle of the Bulge.
 It has 51 scenarios and many tanks on each side.

 Battle of the Bulge 2: Elsenborn Ridge

-Battle of the Bulge 2: Elsenborn Ridge, called simply Elsenborn Ridge on Avalanche Press' website, is the first boxed Panzer Grenadier game in 2008.
-It covers the northern half of the Battle of the Bulge and was designed at the same time as North Wind.
+Covers the northern half of the Battle of the Bulge.

 1940: The Fall of France

-1940: The Fall of France covers the German invasion of France.
+Covers the German invasion of France in 1940.
 Includes 50 scenarios and eight semi-rigid boards.

 Cassino '44

-Cassino '44 covers the Allied battles around the historic abbey of Monte Cassino in Italy.
+Covers the Allied battles around the historic abbey of Monte Cassino in Italy.
 Scenarios cover all 4 battles and include 2 campaign games.
-Forces in the game are German Wehrmacht, German Luftwaffe (paratroopers), United States, British, Indian, Gurkha, New Zealand, New Zealand Maori, Polish, and Canadian.

 Saipan 1944

-Saipan 1944 covers the American invasion of the island of Saipan in the Pacific.
-40 scenarios and 4 maps with American Marine and Japanese Army and Special Naval Landing Forces units cover the battle.
+Covers the American invasion of the island of Saipan in the Pacific.
+40 scenarios and 4 maps.

 Korean War: Pusan Perimeter

-Pusan Perimeter covers the Initial North Korean (NKPA) surges across the 38th Parallel where South Korean (ROK) and American troops in 1950 must try to halt the advance.
-First in a line of Korean games in the mini-series within the Panzer Grenadier series.
+Covers the initial North Korean (NKPA) surges in 1950 across the 38th Parallel where South Korean (ROK) and American troops in 1950 must try to halt the advance.
+First in a mini-series of Korean War games within the Panzer Grenadier series.
 48 scenarios and 4 maps.

 Kursk, South Flank

-Kursk, South Flank is set in 1943 and features 50 scenarios where Germans and Soviets clash in the biggest tanks battles.
+Set in 1943 and features 50 scenarios where Germans and Soviets clash in the biggest tanks battles.

 Liberation 1944

-Liberation 1944 cover the British and German battles after the Allied invasion on D-Day and features 41 scenarios.
+More battles after the Allied invasion on D-Day and features 41 scenarios.

 Kursk: Burning Tigers

-Kursk: Burning Tigers covers the rest of the Kursk battles, mostly on the Northern Flank in 1943 and features 40 scenarios.
+Covers the remainder of the Kursk battles, mostly on the Northern Flank in 1943 and features 40 scenarios.

 An Army At Dawn

-An Army at Dawn covers the Allied and Axis battles in Morocco, Algeria and Tunisia in 1942-1943 and features 40 scenarios.
-Forces include Vichy French, British, Italian, German Wehrmacht, and German paratroopers.
+Covers the Allied and Axis battles in Morocco, Algeria and Tunisia in 1942-1943 and features 40 scenarios.

 Conquest of Ethiopia

-Conquest of Ethiopia The Italian Army and Colonial troops battle the Imperial Ethiopian Army for control of Ethiopia in 1935-1937 in 40 scenarios.
-Forces include the Italian Air Force and its ground troops, Italian mountain troops, Ethiopian Imperial Regulars, Imperial Irregulars, and non-Imperial Irregulars.
+The Italian Army and Colonial troops battle the Imperial Ethiopian Army for control of Ethiopia in 1935-1937 in 40 scenarios.

 Broken Axis

-Broken Axis is set in 1944 and features 50 scenarios with Soviet, German, and Romanian troops.
+More Eastern Front action set in 1944 and features 50 scenarios.

 The Kokoda Campaign

-The Kokoda Campaign covers the battles in New Guinea for control of Port Moresby with Australians and Japanese battling it out.
-Adds 30 scenarios and 2 maps and is the replacement for the Kokoda Trail supplement.
+Covers the battles in New Guinea for control of Port Moresby with Australians and Japanese battling it out.
+Adds 30 scenarios and 2 maps.

 Invasion 1944

-Invasion 1944 American troops fight German troops in the days following the landings in Normandy.
+American troops fight German troops in the days following the landings in Normandy.